aerobless/SmartHome/docs/software/node-red/index.md

 + Fast re-deployment: Re-deploying all automations is just a button click away and takes between 2-3seconds.
 + All automations and their components are visible at once and can easily be interconnected and copy&pasted for re-use.

-The downside of using Node-RED is that the resulting configuration is not really human-readable and sharing automations is not exactly easy.
+The downside of using Node-RED is that the resulting configuration is not really human-readable[^1] and the OCD part of me wants to have cleanly formatted files on GitHub ;-).

+[^1]: This is not really true.
+Node-REDs files can be pretty-printed and they're theoretically human-readable XML files.
+However these are so verbose that there's really no point.